Fan Retrospectives: Spider-Man: The Clone Saga: Part 49: Swarm

 - Potentially another mystery person is stalking Peter and Mary Jane

-- Peter is now a staff photographer at the Daily Bugle
+- Peter is laid off and now back to being a freelance photographer

 - Garon is a police detective hunting the gangs